kkruecke/cplus-documentation/notes/various-complex-declarations.rst

 The code below shows the types of various pointer types of 2-dimensional arrays and what their difference in bytes are, when using pointer addtion.
 It aslo shows the corresponding dereferenced types.

-.. todo:: Correct all text below to the end of the document so that it reflects the current code in ~/test/main.cpp

 This code:

 .. code-block:: cpp